 “After six consecutive monthly gains, the U.S. Leading Economic Indicators index (LEI) is at its highest level in over a decade.
 Widespread gains across a majority of the leading indicators points to an improving economic outlook for 2017, although GDP growth is likely to remain moderate,” said Ataman Ozyildirim, Director of Business Cycles and Growth Research at The Conference Board.
 “Only housing permits contributed negatively to the LEI in February, reversing gains over the previous two months.” – The Conference Board

 The number of unemployed persons, at 7.5 million, changed little in February.
 The unemployment rate, at 4.7 percent, was little changed over the month but was down from 4.9 percent a year earlier.

-Import cargo volume at the nation’s major retail container ports has returned to normal levels following ratification of a new West Coast labor agreement, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+Imports at the nation’s major retail container ports should see double-digit year-over-year increases for the next two months as a growing economy increases the demand for affordable merchandise, according to the monthly Global Port Tracker report released by the National Retail Federation and Hackett Associates.